How Does Health Care Work for a Long-Term Traveler?

 And obviously, your situation changes if you become a permanent resident of a different country.
 I may write more about this in future newsletters, but suffice to say that the rules are different for each country, and many countries still require residents (or retirees) to have and keep healthcare insurance.

-My Recommendations for Nomad Healthcare Insurance
+Options for Nomad Healthcare Insurance

 Genki also has a much more generous standard “home country” policy for Americans: we are covered for emergencies in America for up to 42 days out of every 180 days, as opposed to Safety Wing, which covers only 15 out of every 90 days (and only after 90 days of continuous coverage).

 Drawbacks?
 They’re a new company (although they’re associated with Allianz Partners and registered in the EU, with strong consumer protections).
 They also don't currently insure people over 50 — though that may change soon.

 Check out my interview with the co-founder of the company here.